Hank Wangford: The Hank Wangford Band

-A chance meeting with former Byrds member Gram Parsons, who played him the song "You're Still on My Mind" (from the album Sweetheart of the Rodeo), led him to country music.

-The 1984 Edinburgh Festival Fringe saw the Hank Wangford Band achieve some acclaim, with their show being nominated for the Perrier Award.
+The Hank Wangford Band were soon gigging around the country, and recorded their first live album with Cow Pie Records in 1982.
+The 1984 Edinburgh Festival Fringe saw the band achieve some acclaim, with their show being nominated for the Perrier Award.
 Fringe Sunday also saw the importation to Edinburgh of the sport of cow-pat flinging.
 Unfortunately, this required hard cow-pats as an essential part of the process.
 BBC Radio 1 DJ Andy Kershaw had to put out an appeal for cow-pats, which later had to be dried in a microwave oven for them to work successfully.

+During the miners' strike that same year, the Hank Wangford Band toured extensively with Billy Bragg and the Frank Chickens as "Hank, Frank and Billy", performing at trade-union benefit and anti-racist gigs.
+It was during such a benefit for the Greater London Council (GLC) in 1984 that Hank and the band were attacked on stage by a group of right-wing skinheads, an event that has been immortalised in the song "On The Line".